fredriksa/DifficultyScaler/readme.md

 ### General

 - Dynamically increase the number of monster spawns based on the current server phase.
+- Dynamically increase the monster damage based on the number of people online.

 - A subset of monsters spawning at the surface have their movement speed greatly increased.
 E.g. for zombies.